 There are plenty of offshoring destinations in the world.
 The kernel of rising IT nations embraces Asia and Eastern Europe, where the local tech industries are witnessing an increasing number of developers.
 The most developed countries in these regions are India, China, Romania, Poland, and Ukraine that are attractive to foreign investments.
 Why then so many tech companies choose to setting up offshore development center in Ukraine?

 The Ukrainian tech community is proud of its intellectual asset.
 Here, software engineers are well-versed in different fields of technology like e-commerce, artificial intelligence, gaming, healthcare, cloud services, etc. They are also characterized by good entrepreneurial skills and a deep understanding of work ethic.
 Ukrainian software engineers are proactive and demonstrate the desire to learn.

 Alcor as Your Trusted Partner

 An offshore development center is a perfect solution for companies that desire to step out of outsourcing relations.
-As an alternative to the traditional outsourcing, an ODC gives you freedom and security.
-Build your own offshore development office with Alcor and enjoy the benefits of working with us.
+As an alternative to traditional outsourcing, an ODC gives you freedom and security.
+Build your own offshore software development office with Alcor and enjoy the benefits of working with us.

 A la carte services.
 At Alcor, we help you structure your IT business according to Ukrainian law and make sure it complies with your national legislation.
 Our team of recruiters will hire developers in Ukraine, find the best Polish developers, recruit Romanian developers, or staff your team with professional programmers from other Eastern European countries, while accountants manage HR payroll.
 With our seasoned team of recruiters and researchers, you’ll get real results from the first month of our partnership.